 The Mind Lab formed part of a joint venture with Unitec until August 2018, at which point The Mind Lab was approved by NZQA as a standalone Tertiary Education Organisation.
 From there the Mind Lab became an independent education institute focused on delivering contemporary education to New Zealand students.

 The Mind Lab founder Frances Valintine was previously the Chief Executive of Media Design School, one of New Zealand’s most successful private training establishments.
-Frances Valintine Chairs the Board of The Mind Lab and acts as an education consultant to the ongoing development of the programme.
+Frances Valintine chairs the Board of The Mind Lab and acts as an education consultant to the ongoing development of the programme.
 Learn more about Frances Valintine here.

 In December 2013, the Associate Minister for Education, Nikki Kaye, identified a critical mass of 10,000 New Zealand teachers (of the 50,000+ primary and secondary teachers) needing further training and the skills to provide more relevant educational delivery methods.
 The Mind Lab’s qualifications respond to this demand.